nduqueg/DDS-Approximation-of-Uncertainty/README.md

 ==============================
 The DDS-AU algortihm must be cited as Tolson, B. A., and C. A. Shoemaker (2008), Efficient prediction uncertainty approximation in the calibration ofenvironmental simulation models, Water Resour.
 Res., 44, W04411, doi:10.1029/2007WR005869.

-This implementation and its analysis must be cited as Duque-Gardeazabal &amp; Fuentes (2019), Using R to easily and efficiently predict the uncertainty in simu-lations of environmental models, Revista Hidrolatinoamericana de Jóvenes Investigadores y Profesionales, vol. 3.
+This implementation and its analysis must be cited as Duque-Gardeazabal N. &amp; Fuentes C. (2019), Using R to easily and efficiently predict the uncertainty in simu-lations of environmental models, Revista Hidrolatinoamericana de Jóvenes Investigadores y Profesionales, vol. 3.

 WHY SHOULD YOU USE DDS-AU?
 ------------------